 Mitsubishi's Sportronic automatic is one of the better transmissions on the market.

 The Galant's interior is a refreshing blend of bold, modern design and soothing blue light.
-The dash, steering wheel and center console take their cues from the Endeavor.
-Large rotary knobs control the heating and fan speeds as well as the sound system volume and tuning functions---a much-needed improvement over previous Mitsubishi stereo systems.
+The dash, steering wheel and center console take their cues from the Endeavor SUV.
+Large rotary knobs control the heating and fan speeds as well as the sound system volume and tuning functions – a much-needed improvement over previous Mitsubishi stereo systems.
 Redesigned doors have integrated cup holders up front and storage pockets for small electronic devices in back.
 We found the Galant's seating to be first-rate, with rear-seat passengers reporting plenty of legroom and a surprising amount of headroom.
 The absence of a fold-down rear seatback, however, limits the Galant's ability to carry large or bulky items.Exterior

-The Galant offers three trim levels, two with the four-cylinder engine, and one, the Ralliart, with a high-output V6.
+The Galant offers four trim levels, two with the four-cylinder engine, one with a 230-horsepower V6 and the last, the Ralliart, with a high-output V6.
 The Galant's 2.4-liter four-cylinder engine is adequate for around-town driving and returns impressive city and highway fuel economy.
 The V6 is best suited to those who demand extra power, the kind required for quicker acceleration when merging or passing.

 2.4-liter in-line 4